hiho-/CRYPT_AES/README.md

 After installing the PyCript, and then set up to operate in web2py application.

+###PyCript on Server

-This is a file of PyCrypt that is installed on the python, set it in such as copying to "site-packages" folder of web2py.
+If you can not install the pycript in such as a shared server, set it in such as copying to "site-packages" folder of web2py.
 Please consult the web2py for more information.

-##PyCrypt on Google App Engine
+###PyCrypt on Google App Engine

 You do not need to install any PyCrypt on GAE.
 It is necessary to __app.yaml__ of application, to add the following.